metalcarratt/ministry/ls/Revelation/msg35.md

 the application is we need to take in something of Christ every day. then we can become the stronger part, the man-child.

+> Although we need to pray more, if we simply pray in a common way, we shall not be
+> supplied.
+We need to constantly be open to our Husband.
+We must permit the element
+> of Christ, the divine constituent of Christ, to work in us continually to
+> saturate and permeate our whole being. ...
+We cannot produce or manufacture
+> this man-child, we must receive something of Christ and be made pregnant
+> of Him.
+Soemthing kf Chrost mudt enter into our being.